jordan-public/evm-private-execution/README.md

 Video is [here](./demo/Sarma.mp4) and on YouTube [here](https://youtu.be/TQwNU1_pgeE).

-EthGlobal Istanbul finalist presentation is [here](https://youtu.be/RW6qZTEIqWc?t=2609).
+ETHGlobal Istanbul finalist presentation is [here](https://youtu.be/RW6qZTEIqWc?t=2609).

 ## Abstract